 - Check the EGR sensor and EGR valve for carbon build-up.
 Use throttle body cleaner to remove the build-up.

 - Use a vacuum pump to verify that the EGR system is maintaining a vacuum.
-Turn on your car and idle the engine until it reaches operating temperature.
+Please turn on your car and idle the engine until it reaches operating temperature.
 Disconnect the vacuum hose from the EGR valve and plug the hose with a screwdriver.
 Connect the vacuum pump to the hose opening on the valve and apply 15 Hg of vacuum.
-The engine should idle rougher and may even stall when you apply the vacuum, and you should see the valve diaphragm moving.
+The engine should idle rougher and may even stall when you use the vacuum, and you should see the valve diaphragm moving.
 If the plunger doesn’t move, the valve is defective.
-If the plunger does move but there’s no change in the idle, there are likely carbon deposits blocking the EGR passages.
+If the plunger does move, but there’s no change in the idle, there are likely carbon deposits blocking the EGR passages.

 Common Mistakes To Avoid While Diagnosing The P0401 Code

-Many people instantly replace the EGR valve when the P0401 trouble code activates, but this valve isn’t always the source of the problem.
-Make sure you go through every step of the diagnosis above before deciding which components need to be replaced.
+Many people instantly replace the EGR valve when the P0401 trouble code activates, but this valve isn’t always the problem’s source.
+Make sure you go through every step of the diagnosis above before deciding which components need replacing.
 The EGR sensor is as likely to be the problem as the valve itself.
-Check all the hoses, passages, and components of the system for blockage and damage before jumping to any conclusions.
+Check all the hoses, passages, and parts of the system for blockage and damage before jumping to any conclusions.

 What Should You Do To Fix The Code P0401?

-When making repairs, make sure to clear the codes and re-scan your system after every step to see if the P0401 code has cleared.
+When making repairs, make sure to clear the codes and re-scan your system after every step to see if the P0401 code has been removed.

 - Replace any damaged wires or hoses discovered in your diagnosis.